Compare IPTV Subscription Plans

 Pairing the Sky voice remote #

+The remote pairing is the make-or-break step when you install Sky Puck — get it right and the rest is automatic.
 Slot the two AAA cells into the remote, point it loosely at the Puck (pointing isn't strictly required for Bluetooth pairing but the on-screen prompt asks you to), and press and hold the Sky button and the volume-down button together for around five seconds.
 The TV screen shows a pairing animation and a solid green light pulses on the front of the Puck.
 Within ten seconds the remote is bonded, the green light goes steady, and the on-screen prompt swaps to a brief tutorial about the voice button — a small microphone icon at the top.
 If pairing fails, the usual culprits are a dead battery (replace, don't trust the bundled cells), an existing Bluetooth device monopolising the Puck (rare on a fresh setup, common if you're re-pairing), or sitting too close to a Wi-Fi mesh node operating in the same 2.4 GHz band.
 Move within two metres of the Puck and try again.
 The remote also pairs to the TV's HDMI-CEC channel automatically, so the Sky power button toggles the telly on and off — no separate TV remote programming step.

 Signing in with your Sky ID #

 After the remote pairs, the Puck downloads a small software update — usually under a minute on a half-decent connection — and then prompts for your Sky ID.
 This is the same email-and-password combination you used when you signed up online or over the phone; if you took out the package on a mobile and never set a password, Sky sends a six-digit code by SMS.
 Two-factor authentication via the Sky Mobile app is offered during the first sign-in if you haven't enabled it yet — accept it, because the app also doubles as a remote control if the physical remote ever loses pairing.
 Once you're signed in, the Puck reads your subscription tier (Sky Entertainment, Sky Cinema, Sky Sports, the Netflix bundle, Discovery+, Paramount+) and unlocks the relevant channel rows.
 Multi-room households get their full lineup on every Puck — there is no master/slave hierarchy, every Puck is fully independent.
+If sport is the reason you're here, our Sky Sports IPTV guide dives into how the sports tier behaves on Stream specifically — including the F1, Premier League and EFL feeds that unlock the moment your Sky ID logs in.

 The first-boot channel download #